deannabeatty/deannabeatty.github.io/_pages/cv.md

 Center for Population Biology Postdoctoral Fellow<br/> Department of Evolution and Ecology<br/>
 2019 - current
-* Investigate drivers of seagrass microbial communities and potential microbial roles in seagrass health and disease across the Northeastern Pacific
+* Investigate drivers of seagrass microbial communities and potential microbial roles in seagrass disease across the Northeastern Pacific
 * Develop in-house pipelines to characterize fishes from environmental DNA
 * Use of bioinformatic tools to relate sequence data to environmental and biotic data